jafingerhut/core.btree-vector/doc/intro.md

 vector (unless the first vector was empty).

-Thus it is important that if we do not want to require all sub-vector and concatenation operations to take linear time, the key values should not be explicitly stored as absolute values.
-Instead they are stored as relative values in each sub-tree, relative to the number of elements that exist in earlier sub-trees.
+Thus it is important that if we do not want to require all sub-vector and concatenation operations to take linear time, the keys should not be explicitly stored as absolute numbers.
+Instead they are stored as relative numbers in each sub-tree, relative to the number of elements that exist in earlier sub-trees.

 # Details to double check later